democracyworks/dw-practical-upcoming-elections/README.md

 ## Our grading rubric

-We evaluate submissions according to the following criteria:
+We evaluate submissions using a rubric containing the following criteria:

-* The form submits
+* Does the README contain working instructions?
-* State and place OCD IDs are correctly generated
+* How well does the form submit?
-* The Democracy Works Elections API is called correctly
+* Are state and place OCD IDs correctly generated?
-* Returned elections are displayed to the user
+* Is the Democracy Works Elections API called correctly?
-* The results are formatted for the user
+* How are returned elections displayed to the user (design is not considered)?
-* The code that generates OCD IDs can be easily changed
+* Is the code that generates OCD IDs separate from the rest of the code?
-* The project has documentation
+* How is the documentation quality (not necessarily quantity)?
-* There are tests
+* How are the tests?
-* Functions/classes/methods are small and clearly scoped
+* How well-scoped are functions/classes/methods?
-* Names are clear
+* How clear are the names?

 The goal is to see that you can get some working code that is readable to others.
 We do not expect you to complete everything on this list, nor is this